mielliott/hw2-extension-resources/README.md

 # EEL6761: Cloud Computing - Resources for the Homework 2 Extension

+In the assignment, you are required to submit a log of the raw HTTP requests and responses sent to and from the AWS APIs.
+This repository provides scripts that will help you build that log.

 ## For Python users

 [print_http.py](print_http.py) contains functions to help you print your HTTP requests and responses.
 To import functions, copy the files of this repository to the same directory as your script so that you may run `from print_http import print_request_and_response`.